-RNC Chair Ronna McDaniel says Trump’s ‘not going to start a third party’
+RNC Chair Ronna McDaniel says Trump 'not going to start a third party'

 While the GOP brand arguably took a hit from storming of the Capitol, McDaniel doesn’t think it will be long lasting.

 "We started last year with an impeachment and I don’t think most people remember that.
 The news cycles change," she noted.
-"I think people are going to be voting based on ‘how is this going to affect my life’."
+"I think people are going to be voting based on 'how is this going to affect my life?'"

 And she highlighted that painting contrasts with the Biden administration and congressional Democrats will win the day in 2022.